 Look for a doggie spa in your area and treat your dog to a day of luxurious pampering.
 And if you’re interested in taking a trip somewhere fun with your dog, then you both will enjoy these pet-friendly spas.

-Here’s what you need to make these salmon dog treats:
+Here’s what you need to make my dog’s favorite:

 1 lb. salmon, pureed in the blender